-Permanent differences arise from the application of the tax rate to non-taxable income, which mainly consists of the following:
+Permanent differences arise from the application of the tax rate to non-taxable income, which mainly consists with applicable tax regulations.
+The Company has applied a 60% reduction to income deriving from the temporary transfer of intangible assets developed by the Company to Group companies for an amount of Euros 6,262 thousand at December 31, 2019 (Euros 5,809 thousand at December 31, 2018).

-- In accordance with applicable tax regulations, the Company has applied a 60% reduction to income deriving from the temporary transfer of intangible assets developed by the Company to Group companies for an amount of Euros 5,809 thousand. - The Company has applied a reduction of 10% of the amount of the increase in its equity for tax purposes compared to the average for the two prior periods for an amount of Euros 8,000 thousand.
+The Company applied in 2018 a reduction of 10% of the amount of the increase in its equity for tax purposes compared to the average for the two prior periods for an amount of Euros 11,000 thousand.
 In this regard, it has apportioned an amount equal to non-distributable reserves for a minimum period of five years, except for the portion of the increase that is incorporated into capital.

-In accordance with current legislation in Spain, taxes cannot be considered definitive until they have been inspected and agreed by the taxation authorities or before the inspection period of four years has elapsed.
-At 31 December 2018 all main applicable taxes since 31 December 2013 are open to inspection by the taxation authorities.
+In accordance with current legislation in Spain, taxes cannot be considered definitive until they have been inspected and agreed by the taxation authorities or before the inspection period of five years has elapsed.
 Due to the treatment permitted by fiscal legislation of certain transactions, additional tax liabilities could arise in the event of inspection.
-In any event, the directors do not consider that any such liabilities that could arise would have a significant effect on the 2018 consolidated annual accounts taken as a whole.
+In any event, the directors do not consider that any such liabilities that could arise would have a significant effect on the 2019 consolidated annual accounts taken as a whole.